 Kane and Son scored 40 (57.9%) of Tottenham’s 69 Premier League goals this season while combining for 16 assists.
 Manager Antonio Conte has a lot to thank the pair for during his time in north London.
 Six own goals was third on Tottenham’s goalscoring list in the league and the Italian knows that he needs to find goals from other outlets next term as they embark on a Champions League campaign for the first time in three seasons.

 Dejan Kulusevski has shown in the few months he has been at Spurs that he can take the goalscoring burden off the other two, but Conte will have had an eye on a striker or two to buy in the summer transfer window to take some of the pressure off Kane and Son.
-You can check out all Tottenham's key stats from last season, right here.
+You can check out all the key Tottenham statsfrom last season, right here.

 Nothing is won in the first month of the season, but ground can be lost in a team’s quest to achieve their goals throughout the season.
 Arsenal were one of three teams without a point at the end of August when three rounds of fixtures had been played.
 Norwich and Wolves were the others as they ended up relegation and missing out on European football respectively.